Bucciamarcia/mush_on/README.md

 - Fixes bug in edit kennel where the filter dogs option wasn't working at all.
 - Fixes bug in edit kennel page that showed no dogs instead of all dogs when filter returned empty.
 - Fixes bug in team creator where the save team group would confirm before saving to the database.
+- Improves customers view in create team.
+- Fixes a bug in customer group editor that wouldn't display non-confirmed bookings.